Bamboo Airways: Ownership

 Bamboo Airways was owned by FLC Group, a company that specializes in property development, finance, and mining, among other activities.
 FLC Group is reportedly transferring Bamboo Airways to another "strategic investor" and eventually withdrawing its influence from the carrier.

 In 2023, following the founders' crisis, the carrier was practically acquired by Him Lam Group (Him Lam JSC) - a sizeable real estate investor in Vietnam - alongside a group of "Japanese-associated investors."
 In 2025, Bamboo Airways was returned to its founder FLC Group.

 Headquarters

-Bamboo Airways is headquartered in Cau Giay district, Hanoi.
+Bamboo Airways is headquartered in Cầu Giấy district, Hanoi.
 The transfer of Bamboo Airways' main offices from Hanoi to HCMC was finalized on 31 March 2024.
 The former headquarters in Hanoi has now been repurposed into a representative office, which has been relocated to Long Bien District.

 Destinations

 As of February 2024, Bamboo Airways operates or has operated to the following destinations: